microsoft/service-fabric-yarp/docs/migrate-from-sf-reverse-proxy-to-sfyarp.md

   `YarpProxyEnableTelemetry=false` to avoid egressing telemetry across sovereign-cloud boundaries.

-**Not affected by the migration** — these keep working unchanged:
+**Not affected by the migration.** These keep working unchanged:

 - **SF Remoting** (`FabricTransport` / V2 remoting).
 Clients resolve
   endpoints through the SF Naming Service, not through any HTTP reverse proxy.
 Turning off the built-in reverse proxy has no impact on remoting traffic.
-- **Direct Naming Service resolution** used by any code path that reaches the backend without going through the built-in reverse proxy (for example, `ServicePartitionResolver` in the SF client SDK).
+- **Direct Naming Service resolution.** Any code path that reaches backends without going through the built-in reverse proxy (for example, `ServicePartitionResolver` in the SF client SDK) keeps working unchanged.

 ---